 - 5/15: $100 million – Deborah Barda v.
 Boston Scientific (Pinnacle, Advantage Fit) – DL

-Boston Scientific sling and pelvic mesh lawsuits continue being filed after the FDA ordered some products off the market finding some mesh products are defective.
+Boston Scientific sling and pelvic mesh lawsuits continue being filed after the FDA ordered some products off the market.
+The FDA found that some Boston Scientific mesh products are defective.
 In March 2021, Boston Scientific agreed to pay $189 Million to settle a multi-state lawsuit over the marketing of its surgical mesh devices.
 The settlement funds will be divided up among 47 states and Washington, D.C. that were all part of the lawsuit against the company.
-Part of the settlement includes an agreement from the company to “describe more accurately to consumers the safety and risks” of using surgical mesh as described here: Boston Scientific to Pay $189 Million in Vaginal Mesh Lawsuit.
+Part of the settlement includes an agreement from the company to “describe more accurately to consumers the safety and risks” of using surgical mesh as reported: Boston Scientific to Pay $189 Million in Vaginal Mesh Lawsuit.

 - Vaginal mesh erosion: polypropylene mesh can break down, leaving the mesh exposed to protrude through the vagina.

 - Erosion of mesh into other organs: polypropylene mesh may erode into the urethra, bladder or rectum.